MojoAuth/mojoauth-blog/content/google-chatbot-setup-with-golang/index.md

 ## Synchronous Bots

-This is a simple task where you ping a bot, and the bot replies back.
-We won’t even need the complicated functions of the Google Chat API.
-This means you can make a bot in a few lines of code that respond to HTTP POST requests.
+The simple task is to ping a bot, and the bot replies.
+It means you can make a bot in a few lines of code that respond to HTTP POST requests.
+We won't even need the complicated functions of the Google Chat API.

 ```go
 package main